 We could already tell it would be a fun evening.

 Thailand has a reputation for great food but how to navigate it was tough.
 Thankfully we booked a Chiang Mai food tour to learn the ropes.
+Booking a food tour on arrival in a new destination is a must on my list.
 Our first stop was a part of town we had ventured to previously but only during the day time.
 Night revealed a completely different story.
 There were a dozen, maybe more small food stalls that had sprung up on the strip of pavement with plastic tables and chairs everywhere.
 We were the only tourists in sight.

 In the car Deng had given us some sheets of paper with the Thai words for different dishes as well as the phrases needed to order food.
 Most importantly (to us at least) there also was a description of exactly what was in typical northern Thai dishes.
 We practiced saying a few before he cut us loose to order on our own at the first stop.
 With plenty of encouragement and a patient cook at the register we succeeded.
 It’s worth nothing that English is very common in Thailand.
 We had no problem communicating throughout our stay but as with anywhere using a bit of the local language goes a long way.